imagej/imagej.github.io/_pages/scripting/basics.md

 IJ.run(imp, "Gaussian Blur...", "sigma=" + sig)
 ```

 Script Parameters are placed at the beginning of the script file.
-If only one `@ImagePlus` is used, the front most image is selected.
+If only one `ImagePlus` is used, the front most image is selected.
 A second Script Parameter is used to get the radius of the gaussion filter.
-By using `print(imp)` we verify, that an ImagePlus object is assigned to the variable.
+By using `print(imp)` we verify, that an `ImagePlus` object is assigned to the variable.

 To perform an operation on the selected image, we use `IJ.run()`.
-Therefore we have to import the [class IJ](http://javadoc.imagej.net/ImageJ1/ij/IJ.html).
-There are three different versions of the [run() method](http://javadoc.imagej.net/ImageJ1/ij/IJ.html#run(java.lang.String)) of these we need the one with three parameters.
+Therefore we have to import the [class IJ](http://javadoc.scijava.org/ImageJ1/ij/IJ.html).
+There are three different versions of the [run() method](http://javadoc.scijava.org/ImageJ1/ij/IJ.html#run(java.lang.String)) of these we need the one with three parameters.
 The first parameter is the image to perform the action on, the second parameters defines the action (called **command**) and the last parameter is used to configure the action (here we set the filter radius).
 The easiest way to find a command is to use the [Recorder](/scripting/macro#the-recorder).

 The second approach is similar to how to perform this operation using the [macro language](/scripting/macro):